KSAH-42/RabbitOM/README.md

 ~~~~

 ⚠️: Please notes, that this implementation has been tested ONLY with many security cameras models, but NOT with VoIP devices.
-It may possible with VOIP device, that extra fields has been introduce.
+It may possible with VOIP device add extra fields.

 # Getting more details ?